ent/ent/doc/website/blog/2022-03-15-announcing-preview-support-for-tidb.md

 With `Atlas`'s new design, it has become easier than ever to add support for new databases in Ent.
 Today, I am happy to announce that preview support for [TiDB](https://en.pingcap.com/tidb/) is now available, using the latest version of Ent with `Atlas` enabled.

-Ent is an Entity framework that makes developing build large applications a breeze.
+Ent is an Entity framework that makes developing large applications a breeze.
 Ent was [open-sourced in late 2019](https://entgo.io/blog/2019/10/03/introducing-ent) and officially [joined the Linux Foundation] (https://entgo.io/blog/2021/09/01/ent-joins-the-linux-foundation) last September.
 By defining the data model of your application, Ent provides you the tools to: